Yr

 πŸ” Key Features Breakdown

-• Wear OS Integration: A streamlined version of the service allows users to access critical forecasts directly from their wrist, ensuring essential data is accessible without needing to pull out a phone.
+• Wear OS Support: A streamlined wearable extension that brings essential weather alerts and forecasts to the wrist, ensuring connectivity without needing to pull out a phone.

 🎨 User Experience & Design